-Visual culture, the politics of memory, affective engagements with the past, political subjectivity, Frankfurt School, race in mass culture, politics of aesthetics
+the politics of memory, affective engagements with the past, political subjectivity, visual culture, the Frankfurt School, race in mass culture, politics of aesthetics

-Professor Landsberg is an internationally recognized scholar in the field of memory studies.
+Professor Landsberg is a scholar in the field of memory studies.
 Her book, Prosthetic Memory: The Transformation of American Remembrance in the Age of Mass Culture (Columbia UP, 2004) considers the way in which individuals are increasingly able to take on memories of events they did not live through.
 She is interested in the potential of such memories to produce empathy and to become the grounds for progressive politics.
 Professor Landsberg has been invited to speak at conferences in the Norway, the UK, the Netherlands, Italy, Germany and France.
 In 2007, the journal Rethinking History published a forum on her book.

 Her book entitled, Engaging the Past, explores popular modes of engagement with the past in contemporary mediated society, and the ramifications of those modes of engagement for the projects of history and politics.
 Considering a wide range of history texts—historical fiction films, TV historical dramas, Reality History TV, Immersive History Museum websites, among others—this book engages with the dynamics of the experiential to explain both what it makes possible for people and what it obscures or refuses.
 Engaging the Past suggests that these popular engagements pose some fundamental challenges for our sense of what constitutes history in the 21st century, but also that academic historians need to take more seriously the kind of work popular media can do in the production of historical knowledge.

-Professor Landsberg divides her teaching between the History and Art History Department, where she serves as Associate Chair, and the Cultural Studies PhD program, where she served as Acting Director for the academic year 2010-11.
+Professor Landsberg divides her teaching between the History and Art History Department and the Cultural Studies PhD program.

 I am currently working on a project entitled, Post Postracial America, in which I am exploring the contemporary eruption of discourse about race on both the political left and right, in the context of the post-Obama landscape and the Trump campaign and election.